-Turmeric is a plant that comes from ginger root.
+Turmeric is a spice made from the ground roots of the turmeric plant.
 Over the years, turmeric has been recognized for its medicinal properties.
 It’s believed to have a wide range of health benefits, including pain relief and possible disease prevention.

 For example, curcumin, the active component in turmeric, may help prevent type 2 diabetes.